Veluga/Level-Up-AI-Workshop/Career Scenarios.md

 # Evolving with technology
 * As technology keeps evolving you will be required to learn new skills and master new technologies.
 * Unfortunately, the technologies which are used in your current company may not be used in another.
-Questions:
+* Questions:
-  * Are you willing to spend your own time to learn what would be needed of you if you ever decided to switch roles?
+  * Are you willing to spend your own time to learn what would be needed of you if you ever decided to change company?
-  * If you don't would that be limiting your options of future employment?
+  * If you don't dedicate that time to self improvement would that be limiting your options of future employment?
   * Can you think of any technologies which you don't know but could be useful in your future career?

 \pagebreak

 # Is automation ethical?
 * A company has produced a piece of technology which can automate many tasks, saving millions of pounds for many companies
 * However, it would lead to many people losing their jobs due to the automation which this technology creates.
-Questions:
+* Questions:
   * Is it moral for the company to release this technology or should they abandon the project?
   * What would you do in the place of the company?
   * What would you do if you employed people who could now be replaced with this technology?